Ichiroki/tht-muh-rwmgn/README.md

 # 2. migrate:freseed

 This command will rollback your migration, migrating all tables and put seed on a few tables (need to create a seeder and then run the seeder in DatabaseSeeder.php)

+# 3. deploy

+<span style="color: yellow; font-size: 1.5rem">(This command is still under experiment)</span> this command will help you to deploy your application into docker